We earn commissions from brands listed on this site, which influences how listings are presented.

 Surgical procedures like spaying, neutering, or addressing unexpected health issues can range from $160 to $5,000.
 Dental surgeries, emergency interventions, and specialized treatments can strain even the most prepared budgets.

-The Costs of Pet Ownership Throughout Their Life
+Typical Costs of Pet Ownership by Category

 As pets age, medical expenses increase.
 Senior pet care involves more frequent check-ups, specialized medications, and potential mobility support.
 End-of-life care, including treatments and memorial services, adds another layer of emotional and financial complexity.